 This house is a project started by a couple of young professionals that were eager to get into 'the property ladder' in one of the most expensive cities.
-Once a former storage, the site was purchased through a property auction as an empty plot and since then we obtained planning permission to create a detached family house spread over a new basement, ground and first floor with an open garden.
+Once a former storage, the site was purchased through a property auction as an empty plot and since then we obtained planning permission to create a detached family house spread over a new basement, ground and first floor with an open garden and allotment, green roof and a semi-open courtyard. .
 Currently under construction, this house aims to encourange young families/professionals to invest in small plots that might otherwise be left vacant/unused.
 We strongly believe that under the right guidance young families or individiuals could become home owners and consequently improve their quality of living.

 We have been recently appointed to design hotel rooms and office space at the Mowbray Court Hotel in Kensington and Chelsea, this project requires great care and attention to the environment and outdoor areas.This is an exciting opportunity to promote the enhancement of open spaces that would otherwise will be left to disrepair.
 In this instance architecture sub-ordinates to its surrounding creating a softer landscape.

 We are currently working on the Masterplan and Conceptual Design for a new project for our sister company Afterhourstudio Investments, our intention is to launch an International Competition in order to select young architectural practices to design parts of this development.The site is located in Tarragona, Spain and within an area of great historic interest during the Spanish Civil War.
 It is intended to provide a low density hotel development with accommodation of the highest design quality, highlighting the design quality is not measured by cost but rather architectural significance.
 Once this development is completed it will provide accommodation for approximately 40 to 50 guest with amenity spaces such as swimming ponds, multipurpose pavillions, etc.